UoL-SignalProcessingGroup/blue-pebble/README.md

 * **Option B: Place in Project Directory** Alternatively, you can copy the executable directly into the `nereus/models/propagation/` directory of this project.
 Note that you will need to do this manually, and the file will not be tracked by Git.

-The Bellhop model will now function correctly.
+The Bellhop model will now